Cyber-Systems Timeline

 From 1962-66 the San Francisco Tape Music Center, Donald Buchla, Paul Ketoff, and others developed solid state analog music production studios and equipment.

-Billy Kluver's cover organization.
-He also collaborated with artists prior to this, in Beyond...
+Held at the 69th Regiment Armory NYC, October 13-23, under the cover of Experiments in Art and Technology.
+A complete disaster, according to critical review, but still discussed in reverent tones.
+Kluver had also collaborated with artists prior to this, in Beyond...
 Burnham mentions a show at Cordier & Eckstom gallery (NYC) in 1964.
 Note that Duchamp showed here a lot too...
-Burnham also refers to a show at the Albright-Knox gallery in Bufallo in 1963.
+Burnham also refers to a show at the Albright-Knox gallery in Buffalo in 1963.

-Behaviourist Art and the Cybernetic Vision; Roy Ascot
+Behaviourist Art and the Cybernetic Vision; Roy Ascott

 Suggests that the "spirit of cybernetics" offers the most effective means for achieving a two-way exchange between the artwork and its audience.